microsoft/WinObjC/README.md

 1. [Wiki](https://github.com/Microsoft/WinObjC/wiki), for documentation and tutorials
 2. [Development Roadmap](https://github.com/Microsoft/WinObjC/wiki/Roadmap), detailing our highest priorities
 3. [App Analysis Tool](https://developer.microsoft.com/en-us/windows/bridges/ios/app-analyzer-tool), to evaluate the compatibility of your app with the bridge
-4. [Website on Windows Dev Center](https://dev.windows.com/bridges/ios), for evaluation virtual machines
+4. [Website on Windows Dev Center](https://dev.windows.com/bridges/ios), for evaluation of virtual machines
 5. [Quick Start Challenge](https://github.com/Microsoft/WinObjC/wiki/Quick-Start-Tutorial), for a quick hands-on introduction to the bridge
 7. [FAQ](https://github.com/Microsoft/WinObjC/wiki/FAQ), with common questions and issues
 8. [The iOS Bridge Samples Repo](https://github.com/Microsoft/WinObjC-Samples), for sample apps and code using the bridge